medical IDs for blood thinners

 Patient Instructions

-Share the information that’s important to your care, such as use of rescue medications or contraindication for tests like MRIs.
+Share the information that’s important to your care, such instructions for your implanted device, or contraindication for tests like MRIs.

 Pair a medical ID for blood thinners with the protection plan that’s right for you.